 Starting with the second course, broom-clean the top of the modular blocks prior to placement of subsequent blocks.
 Install subsequent courses of blocks in a running bond pattern (half block horizontal course-to-course offset).
 With the exception of corner units, fully engage the shear channel of the upper blocks with the shear knobs of the lower blocks.
 Push the upper blocks toward the wall face to fully engage the interface shear key between the blocks and to ensure consistent face batter and wall alignment.

 Do not use shims, wedges, bearing pads, or spacers to adjust alignment or level.
-Use shims less than 1/8 inch thick (3 mm) to eliminate rocking of an overlying block on the underlying blocks that are otherwise within dimensional tolerance limits.
+Use shims less than 1/8 inch thick to eliminate rocking of an overlying block on the underlying blocks that are otherwise within dimensional tolerance limits.

 Do not pull on soil reinforcement to align modular block units.